dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/notifications.md

 If you're receiving all notifications for a project, the activity on a Screendoor project can quickly get overwhelming.
 Sometimes, you want to stop getting notified for responses with a lot of activity, while still receiving emails for the rest of the project.

 To ignore a response, go to the project's Responses page, and click on a response.
 You can change your notification preferences in the dropdown on the right-hand side.
-Ignoring a response will block all notifications for that response, even if someone assigns you or mentions you in a comment.
+Ignoring a response will block _all_ notifications from it, even if someone assigns you or mentions you in a comment.

 ![Changing notification settings for a response.](../images/notifications_2.png)